mrphilroth/mrphilroth.github.com/_posts/2013-07-10-some-data-from-asiana-flight-214.md

 Based only on these charts, I might guess that the Asiana Flight 214s that landed without assistance from the ILS were more consistent and safer than those that used it.
-But I'd be hesitant to jump to that conclusion based on this small amount of data.
+But I'd be hesitant to jump to that conclusion without knowing a lot more about what goes in to landing a Boeing 777.
 I look forward to the NTSB's final report about what events lead to this incident.
-In the meantime, it sure was fun to play with this little sliver of data that's publicly available.
+In the meantime, it sure was fun to play with this little bit of data that's publicly available.